Public targets and funding sources

 City of Vienna

-- Green roof guide for the city of Vienna (2009), watch out for the new edition!
+- Green roof guide for the city of Vienna (2021) to be published soon

 - Green and living walls guidelines for the City of Vienna (2013), watch out for the new edition!